Hello Nasty

-Hello Nasty is the fifth studio album by the American hip hop group Beastie Boys, released on July 14, 1998, by Grand Royal and Capitol Records.
+Hello Nasty is the fifth studio album by the American hip-hop group Beastie Boys, released on July 6, 1998 in Europe and on July 14 in the United States, by Grand Royal and Capitol Records.
 The album sold 681,000 copies in its first week, debuting at No. 1 on the Billboard 200 chart, and won Best Alternative Music Album and Best Rap Performance by a Duo or Group (for "Intergalactic") at the 41st Annual Grammy Awards.
 In Beastie Boys Book (2018), Ad-Rock said he felt Hello Nasty was the group's "best record".

 Background

-The album was released on July 14, 1998, just over four years after the previous Beastie Boys album, Ill Communication.
+The album was released in July 1998, just over four years after the previous Beastie Boys album, Ill Communication.
 It marked the addition of DMC champion Mix Master Mike to the group's line-up, and was the last time the band worked with percussionist Eric Bobo or a co-producer.
 There are several guest vocalists on the album, including Miho Hatori of Cibo Matto on "I Don't Know", and Jamaican dub musician Lee "Scratch" Perry on "Dr. Lee, PhD".

 On the many musical styles on the album, Mike D said in 1998: "We spent so much time in the studio that we weren't in touch with the things that happened around us, not what's going on in the music scene and not what other people think about our music.
 We didn't even hear other opinions; we were rather reclusive.
 You know, there is nothing planned on the album, we didn't plan anything.
 All you hear are different sounds, sounds we experimented with, nothing else.
 Maybe that's our problem: we were so far removed from everything, it was like being underground, really underground, like in a hole in the ground."

 The title of the album was allegedly inspired by the receptionist of the band's NY-based publicity firm Nasty Little Man, who would answer the phone with the greeting "Hello, Nasty."

 There were CD, double-vinyl LP, MiniDisc, and cassette tape releases of the album.
 One of the cassette formats was packaged for a limited run by BioBox in a small cardboard box, rather than a clear plastic case, in an attempt to distinguish the retail product and augment sales.